 When you are shopping for nutrients you should look out for the abbreviation NPK, standing for nitrogen, phosphorus and sulfur.
 These will normally be displayed on the packaging as ratios.
 For example, ‘NPK: 10-5-7’ would mean the solution contains 10 parts nitrogen, 5 phosphorus and 7 sulfur.
 This ratio would be used to feed a cannabis during the vegetative stage of growth where a plant requires more nitrogen to fuel its growth.

-You will also notice in the table below that it states either ⅛, ¼, or ½ of veg or bloom nutrients.
+You will notice in the table below that it states either ⅛, ¼, or ½ of veg or bloom nutrients.
 This is because when you go out and purchase your cannabis nutrients, most brands produce them for photoperiod cannabis plants.
 Autoflowering strains are much smaller and so you need to use a smaller dose of nutrients so as not to cause nutrient burn.
 Follow the fractions in the table below and this should be a safe guide of how much you can safely give your autoflowering plants.

 |Growth Stage||NPK Nutrient Ratio|